zqqqqz2000/flow_grpo/README.md

 ```

 ### GenEval
-Please create a new Conda virtual environment and install the corresponding dependencies according to the instructions in [(WIP) LLaVA-server](https://github.com/yifan123/LLaVA_server).
+Please create a new Conda virtual environment and install the corresponding dependencies according to the instructions in [reward-server](https://github.com/yifan123/reward-server).

 ## Usage
 Single-node training: